 A pair of expertly carved wooden masks of Rama and Sinta.

 18 piece set of angklung covering 2 and a half octaves.
-Top quality balck bamboo used.
-Black refers to the type of bamboo, not the colour.
+Top quality bamboo used.
 Stand not included

 Tradtional but easy to put on and take of.
 Each set consists of sarong, vest, neck decoration and head band.
 Please specify year level.
 Cheaper for larger quantities